MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/Start-ManagedFolderAssistant.md

 ### -InactiveMailbox
-This parameter is available only in the cloud-based service.

-The InactiveMailbox specifies whether the command runs only on inactive mailboxes.
+This parameter is available only in the cloud-based service. he InactiveMailbox specifies whether the command runs only on inactive mailboxes.
 You don't need to specify a value with this switch..

 An inactive mailbox is a mailbox that's placed on Litigation Hold or In-Place Hold before it's soft-deleted.
 The contents of an inactive mailbox are preserved until the hold is removed